lapinek/platform-scripting/README.md

     * OIDC Claims
     * Policy Condition

+    The server-side scripts can load available Java classes and packages.
+[OpenAM Server Only 6.5.2.3 Documentation](https://backstage.forgerock.com/docs/am/6.5/apidocs/index.html) describes the single default source of Java functionality available for the server-side scripts, although some features may only make sense in certain contexts.

+    > For example, the `org.forgerock.openam.auth.node.api.Action` class, representing [The Action Interface](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#core-action), is applicable only in the context of authentication nodes and trees, but it is not usable in authentication modules.
+    >
+    > Extending AM with custom Java development is available via plugins, modules, and nodes and is described in part in [Customizing Authorization](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#chap-authz-customization) and [Customizing Authentication](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#chap-authn-customization) chapters of the corresponding guides.

     #### <a id="am-trees-and-chains"></a>AM > Server-side Scripts in Authentication Chains and Authentication Trees

     The server-side authentication functionality can accept data collected by the client-side scripts, but the way the data is sent and received depends on the type of the authentication flow.